mesrefoglu/Crosshair/README.md

 I looked for a simple crosshair app but I was very disappointed to see they were either too robust or behind a paywall.
 This app is a very minimal and easy-to-use crosshair overlay.
 Enjoy!

+Note: The hiding mode only works for DWM based recorders/screen shares, like OBS, Snipping Tool, Discord (Screen Share).
+It does not make it invisible to recorders that record "directly from hardware" like AMD ReLive (and I'm assuming Nvidia ShadowPlay works the same, I only have AMD).

 ## Instructions ##
 1) Download the .exe and put it where you want it to stay.
 You will not be using it much.
 If you move it, your previously created shortcuts will be broken (you can edit them from property or just make them again).
 2) Open the app and click "Start Crosshair" to try different configurations.